Or in my case, it would be spending money.

 I have a love-hate relationship with Costco.
 Who doesn’t love Costco for the fact that you can grab lunch for under $5 including dessert (churros anyone?), pick up a year’s supply of paper towels, enough food to feed a small island (or my family of 6 for two weeks), and all while getting your tires changed.
 Seriously, Costco is awesome.

-I go to Costco for my bimonthly shopping trip in which I purchase necessary paper goods and cleaning products, along with the supply of bulk items to feed our growing family.
+I go to Costco for my bi-monthly shopping trip in which I purchase necessary paper goods and cleaning products, along with the supply of bulk items to feed our growing family.
 This trip is already going to cost $250, but I’ve budgeted for it.
 So far, so good.
-I walk no more that 50 feet after showing my membership card, and lo, a set of string lights for my backyard!
+I walk no more than 50 feet after showing my membership card, and lo, a set of string lights for my backyard!
 A year supply of Baileys Irish Cream for 14.99, yes please!
-And the little girls dresses!
-Oh my gosh, I saw this Ella Moss dress for $68 at Nordstrom, only 13.99 at Costco!
+And the little girls’ dresses!
+I saw that Ella Moss dress for $68 at Nordstrom, only 13.99 at Costco!
 Sami can never have enough dresses.
 I’ll take all three adorable designs.
 And $358 later…

 So the last point is entirely my fault.
 But really Costco is great.
 There are some good deals going on this week, and some items that are always a good price.

 1. Flowers: Rainforest Alliance roses are currently $13.99 for 2 dozen.
 I purchased some to make into a bouquet for the kid to use to ask a girl to HoCo.

 2. Sheet cake: Who doesn’t need a half-sheet cake large enough to feed 50 people for fall events… or to eat at home with the kids?
 I’ll be picking up a couple next week to donate to our school’s fall festival.
 At 18.99 each, I can afford two.